Product billing FAQ

 Does using WAF and ESA (Edge Security Acceleration) together cause conflicts?
 How do I deploy them?

-The two services do not conflict and are often used together to balance security and performance.
-Edge Security Acceleration (ESA) focuses on global acceleration, static content caching, and DDoS protection, while WAF focuses on application-layer security, such as protection against SQL injections and XSS attacks.
+The two services do not conflict and are often deployed together.
+ESA focuses on global acceleration, static content caching, and DDoS protection, while WAF focuses on application-layer security such as SQL injection and XSS prevention.

-Note that ESA has a built-in WAF feature, which differs from the WAF described in this topic.
-When deploying your services, choose one based on your actual needs.
+ESA includes a built-in WAF feature that differs from the standalone WAF described here.
+Choose the appropriate option based on your needs.

 How to check whether pay-as-you-go WAF is activated?